 What causes gastritis?

-Gastritis can arise suddenly and be short-lived (acute gastritis), or develop gradually and last over a few months or years (chronic gastritis).
 Many things can cause gastritis.
 Common causes include a type of bacterial infection (Helicobacter pylori) and regular use of certain pain-relief medicines called NSAIDs (non-steroidal anti-inflammatory drugs).

 The inflammation caused by gastritis can weaken the stomach lining and make it thinner.
 This means the digestive juices in your stomach (which are acidic) can create further inflammation and damage.